 529 Plans vs. Other College Savings Options

-Section 529 plans can be a great way to save for college—in many cases, the best way—but they're not the only way.
+Section 529 plans can be a great way to save for college, but they're not the only way.
 When you're investing for a major goal like education, it makes sense to be familiar with all of your options.

 U.S. savings bonds

-U.S. savings bonds are backed by the full faith and credit of the federal government.
-They're very easy to purchase, and available in face values as low as $50 ($25 if purchased electronically).
-Two types of savings bonds, Series EE (which may also be called Patriot bonds) and Series I bonds, are popular college savings vehicles.
-Not only is the interest earned on them exempt from state and local tax at the time you redeem (cash in) the bonds, but you may be able to exclude at least some of the interest from federal income tax if you meet the following conditions:
+U.S. savings bonds are another possible education savings option.
+They're very easy to purchase and backed by the full faith and credit of the federal government.
+You can purchase bonds in face values as low as $50 ($25 if purchased electronically).
+Two types of savings bonds, Series EE and Series I bonds, are available.
+Not only is the interest earned on them exempt from state and local tax at the time you redeem (cash in) the bonds, but you may be able to exclude the interest from federal income tax if you meet the following conditions:

 - The bond proceeds must be used to pay for qualified education expenses